Goddess069/demo/README.md

 Locate the Confidential.txt File:
 After mounting the Veracrypt volume, navigate to the appropriate location on the C: drive to find the "Confidential.txt" file.

-Open the "Confidential.txt" file and retrieve the secret code contained within.
+Open the "Confidential"  text file and retrieve the secret code contained within.
 ----------------------------------------------------------------

 https://crackstation.net/ to crack the hash